Hhbecker/CoogleEngine/README.md

         struct docNode* nextDoc;
 };
 ```
-Figure n.
+Figure 2.
 These struct definitions describe the structs shown in the hashmap diagram above.

 ### Loop Structure
 When a query is searched the rank function loops through each document and then loops through each word in the search query to calculate and sum the tf-idf score for each word for each document.
 The documents are then sorted by score to arrive at the final ranking.